abhi608/shareCapital/README.md

 	iii) Once you have logged in, there would be many navigation bars which are self-explanatory.

 	iv) In the new transaction tab, you can generate a receipt of the queries which are present there.
-You can create stream, but remember whenever entering any information about stream, stream name should be of the format stream<some number> (e.g.: stream22), otherwise the app would crash (We realize that we have not handled many error conditions, but given that we have our other projects/assignments, it is somewhat acceptable... or at least we think so).
-By default, stream of name stream1 is already created, so you can work on tht stream.
+You can create stream, but remember whenever entering any information about stream, stream name should be of the format stream<some number> (e.g.: stream22), otherwise the app would crash (We realize that we have not handled many error conditions due to time constraints).
+By default, stream of name stream1 is already created, so you can work on that stream.

 	v) No comes the trade part, here, you can initiate a trade by navigating to Initiate Trade bar.
-Currently, a user initiating a trade can only ask for USD in exchange of rupees (of course, imaginary :P).
+Currently, a user initiating a trade can only ask for USD in exchange of rupees (of course, imaginary).
 And the other user (from another computer), can accept tht trade using Accept Trade bar.

 	vi) Once the trade is complete, you can check your wallet balance and wallet transactions.

 	A big question, why does the login feature exist if only one user can log in from a computer?
-Answer is once the APIs are available, and we deploy this website on www, different users can log in using thi feature.
+Answer is once the APIs are available, and we deploy this website on www, different users can log in using this feature.

 Many of the things are/need to be hard-coded currently.
-This is beause we were short of time and of course, in the long run, the missing patches can be filled.
+This is because we were short of time and of course, in the long run, the missing patches can be filled.